ZippyMagician/ZipLang/README.md

   [![NPM](https://nodei.co/npm/ziplang.png)](https://nodei.co/npm/ziplang/)
 </div>

+## About
-A programming language I wrote for fun
+A programming language I wrote for fun, written in NodeJS
 ## How to install
 To install, follow these steps:
 - run `npm install -g ziplang` to install ZipLang globally